 Note that during the zero-point calibration of filters "A" to "E" (task 1, shown below), and during the combined zero-point calibration of filters "A" to "E" and the water-vapour filter (task 2, shown below), a zero-gas supply is attached to the air-inlet of the Monitor.
 The Monitor measures the signal in the cell using the water-vapour filter and all the other installed optical filters.
-Signals measured with filters "A" to "E" to be stored in the filter banks which are active during calibration.
+Signals measured with filters "A" to "E" enable the concentration offset factors for filters "A" to "E" to be stored in the filter banks which are active during calibration.
 However, the signal measured with the water-vapour filter is used differently: